AdaGC: Enhancing LLM Pretraining Stability via Adaptive Gradient Clipping: Methodology: AdaGC

 \subsection{Adaptive Gradient Clipping based on Local Gradient Norm}

-This section introduces a novel gradient clipping strategy termed Adaptive Gradient Clipping (AdaGC), which distinguishes itself by not relying on a global gradient norm.
-Instead, AdaGC focuses on the local gradient norm of each parameter and utilizes a dynamic adaptive mechanism for gradient clipping.
-The proposed method employs an Exponential Moving Average (EMA) mechanism to maintain smoothed estimates of historical gradient norms per parameter, thus enhancing the accuracy of anomalous gradient detection and enabling independent clipping adjustments tailored to each parameter's specific conditions.
+This section introduces a novel gradient clipping strategy termed AdaGC, which distinguishes itself by not relying on a global gradient norm.
+Instead, AdaGC focuses on the local gradient norm of each tensor and utilizes a dynamic adaptive mechanism for gradient clipping.
+The proposed method employs an EMA mechanism to maintain smoothed estimates of historical gradient norms per tensor, thus enhancing the accuracy of anomalous gradient detection and enabling independent clipping adjustments tailored to each tensor's specific conditions.
 EMA is widely used in deep learning, and within AdaGC, it facilitates the balancing of historical and current gradient norms.
 The formulation is as follows: